 "Teacher, which commandment in the law is the greatest?"
 Mt 22:36

 One of the tasks of the great Rabbis was to reduce the entire law and prophets to as few words as possible without losing the power and love of the entire Torah.
-Jesus’ response to the question: which commandment in the law is the greatest is unique in two ways.
-First, no other rabbi suggests that love of God and love of neighbor are equally important because love of God is not enough by itself, but neither is love of neighbor sufficient by itself.
+Today’s gospel is Jesus’ response.
+In just a few words he sums up the entire law and prophets.
+Although other rabbis suggested answers similar to Jesus, Jesus is unique in two ways.
+First, no other rabbi suggests that love of God and love of neighbor are equally important.
+Love of God is not enough by itself.
+Neither is love of neighbor sufficient without love of God.
 Prior to Jesus, the rabbis talked about certain prescriptions of the law as heavy or light.
 Love of neighbor, while important, was considered light, while love of God was considered heavy.
-Jesus tells his listeners that both love of God and love of neighbor are heavy, that is, vitally important aspects of the Good news as he interprets it.
+Jesus tells his listeners that both love of God and love of neighbor are heavy, that is, vitally important aspects of the good news.

 Jesus also challenges the traditional rabbinic understanding of neighbor.
-The rabbis taught that while all Israelites deserved love as neighbors, those outside the covenant only merited compassion.
-Jesus rejects this understanding and insists that the Torah demands that Jews love everyone as their neighbor.
+The rabbis taught that other Israelites deserved our love as neighbors.
+Those outside the covenant deserved compassion but not love.
+Jesus rejects this understanding and makes his interpretation of the Torah overwhelmingly open.
 The good news is for all.
-There are no outsiders in God's love and this remains the challenge for believers today.
-How we live this command will determine how others understand the Gospel.
+There are no outsiders In God's love, which remains the challenge for us today.
+Everyone has a right to our love as a neighbor, not just our compassion.
+How we live this command is the heart of the gospel.

 Today, ask God for the gift of knowing deep in your heart that God is always with you.